-Funding for local projects
+Funding for local projects 2019 to 2020

-Funding for local projects
+Funding for local projects 2019 to 2020

 Community Infrastructure Levy (CIL) and the Section 106 (S106) agreements

 15% of CIL funds and 33% of some S106 funds are made available for local decision making by councillors.

 Amount of available funds

-Who decides where the money gets spent
+Who decides how the money gets spent

 How the area committees decide what to do with the funding